 Chances are your poop will be slightly different every time you go to the toilet depending on what you’ve been eating.

-It's worth keeping an eye out, and if you notice anything unusual compared to your normal stools, or you have more severe symptoms such as blood in your stool then speak to your GP as this could be a sign of a more serious health issue.
+It's worth keeping an eye out, and if you notice anything abnormal with your stool compared to usual, or you have more severe symptoms such as blood in your stool then speak to your GP as this could be a sign of a more serious health issue.